Group concerned over arrest of Egyptian transgender woman

-CAIRO (AP) — An international rights group is voicing concern over the safety and well-being of an Egyptian transgender woman arrested during a police raid on her home in Cairo.
+CAIRO (AP) — An international rights group voiced concern Thursday for the safety and well-being of an Egyptian transgender woman arrested in a police raid on her home in Cairo.

-Amnesty International Thursday that Malal el-Kashef was arrested Wednesday and her whereabouts are unknown.
+Amnesty International said Malal el-Kashef was arrested Wednesday night.

+“Due to her gender identity, Malak is at increased risk of torture by the police, including rape and sexual violence, as well as assault by other detainees,” said Magdalena Mughrabi, Amnesty’s deputy Middle East and North Africa director.

-Amnesty’s Deputy Middle East and North Africa Director Magdalena Mughrabi says el-Kashef’s arrest was related to her calls for protests following a Feb.
+Mughrabi said el-Kashef’s arrest was related to her calls for protests following a Feb.
 27 train crash in Cairo that killed at least 25 people.

-Mughrabi says “due to her gender identity, Malak is at increased risk of torture by the police, including rape and sexual violence, as well as assault by other detainees.”
+The London-based group said dozens of people have been arrested over anti-government protests related to the crash.

 Most Read Nation & World Stories